-With a background in environmental science and architecture, and leveraging over 15 years of academic research and professional experience working as a technologist, strategic planner and urban designer, Norion brings a deep appreciation and understanding of city design, built form outcomes and place management practices to create new methods for using data to improve the liveability of urban places around the world.
+Leveraging 15 years of academic research and professional experience working as a technologist, strategic planner and urban designer Norion brings a deep appreciation and understanding of city design, built form outcomes and place practices together to create new methods to use data to improve the livability of urban places around the world.

 Chief Strategy & Impact Officer